acchang/travel-food-app/README.md

 Comments are also in (and hidden).
 I would like to tie them to user identity.

+There are minor issues with the form.
+The date is required, but I don't have a default for it nor does it throw an error.
+Similarly, with the image uploader, `.gif`s just crash the system.
+I need to exclude and throw and error.

 ## Lessons Learned

 The form for entering data can be pushed to a modal, but the modal is best done client-side.
 It's cumbersome on the server side.